michaeldito/Google-Cloud-Payroll-API/README.md

 ## Base Image
 The easiest way to set up Application, Accruals, Delivery, and Translator is to create a base image with all libraries needed.
-Install all requirements with `pip install -r requirements`
+Install all requirements with:
+`pip install -r requirements`
-Now, go ahead and create your base image.
-(Make sure it contains the sql-proxy if you are using Cloud SQL)
+Now, go ahead and create your base image (make sure it contains the sql-proxy if you are using Cloud SQL).

 ## Instance Template
 In order to Load Balancer you need a Managed Instance Group.
 To create a Managed Instance Group, you need an Instance Template.

 ## Managed Instance Group
-Now, create your Managed Instance Group using your Instance Template https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups
+Now, create your Managed Instance Group using your Instance Template. https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups

 ## Load Balancer